nus-cs2113-AY2021S1/tp/docs/team/r-ramana.md

     - `getPinnedNotes`
     - `getUnpinnedNotes`
     - `findNotes`
-1. In the `Note` class, the following methods were created
+1. In the `Note` class, the following methods were created:
     - `toggleArchived`
     - `getIsArchived`
     - `getPinned`